I have a condition, a pleasant one at that, and I call it “House Plant Love.” I’ve had it most of my life. Greenery and nature make me happy.

-This plant is in the kitchen.
+This Bird’s nest fern plant is in the kitchen.
 I purposely took a photo of the brown edging the leaves.
 I have a feeling I know what that is from.

 I need to dig around and see if I have a spray bottle so I can give it a little spray of water on the leaves.

-You’ll notice when you put a fern outside in the summer (in the shade please; they don’t deal well with sun), it seems to just take off.
-That’s because the outdoor air has more humidity.
-Then when you bring it back in, it’s blah.
+You’ll notice when you put a fern outside in the summer (in the shade please; they don’t deal well with the sun), it seems to just take off and get lush and full.

 This one just put out a lily bloom.
-This thing has been blooming for about four months now!
+It has been blooming for about four months now!

 The pothos next to it just got repotted about a week ago.
 So far I haven’t noticed any distress.
 That sometimes happens when you repot your plant.

-Here’s a tip: When you bring a plant home, don’t immediately repot it in a much bigger pot.
-(Now how many times have I done that?)
+When you bring a plant home, don’t immediately repot it in a much bigger pot.
+(Now how many times have I done that very thing?)

-The plant does not like that for some reason.
+The plant needs to acclimate to its new surroundings.
 Maybe one move, from the store to your house, is all it can withstand for a time.

 When you repot, just go up about one size.